jaspector

 Building and zoning permits are required for construction, development, and placement of structures in unincorporated Hooker County to ensure compliance with adopted building codes and zoning regulations.

+Not all construction work requires a permit in unincorporated Hooker County, NE.
 The following work is generally exempt: Agricultural buildings on farmsteads 20+ acres with $1,000+ annual farm production (exempt from county building permit requirements under Neb.
 Rev. Stat. § 23-114.03; does not exempt septic or statewide requirements).
 Note: Agricultural exemption applies only to unincorporated Hooker County.
 Small projects may not require permits if below certain size thresholds -- confirm with Zoning Administrator.
 Exempt from building permit does not mean exempt from zoning and land-use regulations or statewide requirements (septic, stormwater, electrical).
+When in doubt, confirm with the local building department before starting work.